shaloo/docs.arcana/docs/web3-stack/protocol.md

 * User onboarding via social login
 * Asynchronous Distributed Key Generation that powers the {{config.extra.arcana.sdk_name}} and helps onboard users to Web3

-We are actively working towards adding newer features and capabilities to the SDKs.
-Watch out for our upcoming Chain Abstraction solution!
+We are actively working on adding newer features and capabilities to the SDKs, stay tuned.

 ## Infrastructure Providers